jaredly/jerd/docs/Roadmap.md

 Erghhm should I switch to lezer for parser generating?
 Given that it supports error recovery....
 NOPEaNOPE it would be much harder to work with.

+## OKK new plan for widgets
+It's attributes, folks.
+But before I go messing around with the parser, I want to have a robust suite of tests for it. yes.

+Anyway, all terms will be allowed to have attributes.
+Attributes are *not* allowed to change the /semantics/ of the code in any way. (e.g. ffi changes the actual code generated, but nothing internal to jerd would be able to observe the difference).

+And then the GLSL generator plugin dealio, when collecting the dependency tree of terms, would let you mess with some sliders.
+And so the slider values would be saved as part of the "display" I believe.
+And those should be propagated to the PIN. errr and maybe there should be an undo menu for them? uh maybe at some point.
+Ok, so the plugin finds any widgets, renders them, and when you fiddle with them, it results in the whole shebang being recompiled, right?
+I could get fancy at some point and allow shortcutting, if the widgets evaluate to literals (so like the slider one, not the "switch between any of these code snippets" one)
+Yeah and the code snippets one would ... allow you to store alternatives, and switch the main selected one.
+Like it would be
+`@alternatives([some_code, other_code]) main_code`
+lovely.

+Ok, but I don't yet syntatically support those things, and it would also change hashing I think....... hmm....... ugh there's so many hacks in the hashing right now.
+It's fine.

 ## How to make configurable sliders for my GLSL canvas dealio?

 So, you want to have some things be sliders